kovasap/autojournal/README.md

 ## Examples

+Autojournal fundamentally moves personal data around between different services.
+The most supported place for data to end up is Google calendar.
+Here are some examples of what that looks like:

-Just location events from a trip I went on:
+Just the location events from a trip I went on:

 ![travelling](example_location_calendar.png?raw=true "Locations")